United Tech CEO Defends Rockwell Deal -- 5th Update

 Mr. Hayes said the companies will have to work with customers that have change-in-control clauses in their contracts, but played down the risks.
 "We don't see anything that will stop this transaction from happening," he said.

+Credit Suisse analysts gave the deal an 80% chance of closing, mostly because of the lack of major overlaps, even with Boeing pushing against the takeover.

-Both Airbus and Boeing privately lobbied last year against plans for United Technologies to buy Honeywell International Inc., according to people familiar with the situation.
+Both Airbus and Boeing privately lobbied last year against plans by Honeywell International Inc. to acquire United Technologies, according to people familiar with the situation.
 However, Honeywell's $15 billion aerospace unit had far more product overlap with United Technologies.

-Rockwell Collins' CEO Kelly Ortberg would become CEO of a new United Technologies unit, Collins Aerospace, with annual sales of $23 billion this year, a level of heft that some believe could make Airbus and Boeing uncomfortable.
+Rockwell Collins CEO Kelly Ortberg would become head of a new United Technologies unit, Collins Aerospace systems, with annual sales of $23 billion, heft that some believe will unsettle Airbus and Boeing.

 "This may greatly concern aircraft [makers] such as Airbus and Boeing as they confront an ever increasing proportion of their supply chain controlled by a single supplier," said Stephen Perry, managing director at Janes Capital Partners, a boutique aerospace investment bank.

-An Airbus spokesman said the company hopes "this M&A will not distract UTC from their top operational priority," which is delivering a new generation of Pratt & Whitney engines.
+An Airbus spokesman said the aircraft maker hopes "this M&A will not distract UTC from their top operational priority," which is delivering a new generation of Pratt & Whitney engines.

-UTC's Pratt & Whitney division has struggled with production and reliability of its new geared turbofan jet engine that powers Airbus A320neo single-aisle planes.
-Efforts to fix the shortcomings have encountered repeated delays and some analysts warned about the potential distraction of integrating Rockwell Collins.

-Airbus plane deliveries this year are running behind because of a dearth of engines, but United Technologies officials have said they expect the problems to be resolved this year and were expecting to meet engine delivery commitments.
+United Technologies' Pratt & Whitney division has struggled with production and reliability of its new geared turbofan jet engine that powers Airbus A320neo single-aisle planes.
+Efforts to fix the shortcomings have encountered repeated delays, and some analysts warned that the demands of integrating Rockwell Collins could aggravate the problem.
+Airbus plane deliveries this year are running behind because of a dearth of engines, but United Technologies officials have said they expect the problems to be resolved this year and commitments to be met for engine deliveries.

-United Technologies is already the world's largest aerospace supplier, with almost $30 billion in sales this year split evenly between Pratt & Whitney and UTC Aerospace Systems, which makes everything from landing gear to the motors that control wing flaps.

 --Robert Wall contributed to this article.